Documentation of Toratán (Ratahan)

 Genres include personal history, elicitation, folk tales, and free conversation.

 Toratán (Ratahan, also known as Pasan and Bentenan) is an isolated member of the Sangiric family.
 It is spoken fluently by only a few hundred people, all of advanced age.
 The language is giving way to Manado Malay and the national language, Bahasa Indonesia.
-Eight speakers of the Wioi and Wongkai dialects were recorded for the deposit.
+Eight speakers of the Wioi and Wongkai dialects were recorded for the collection.

 Acknowledgement and citation